 3. IQ or practical thinking ability.
 On the journey of life, practical smarts are of far greater value than IQ scores.
 I am not saying that you can’t have both, because you can.
 But test results do not make one person more valuable than another.
 If we have common sense and the ability to make sound decisions then we are blessed.

 In certain academic circles test scores may elevate someone, but that is not the real world.
 My brother had the same IQ as Einstein, but lack of common sense cost him his life.
 Never allow test scores to make you feel more or less important than someone else.
 There will always be people whose test results are both higher and lower than yours.
+Those results have nothing to do with your self worth or personal value.

 4. Accomplishments or efforts.
 Accomplishment is a wonderful thing.
 We all feel great when we work at something and get the results we wanted.
 But here’s the thing; sometimes we succeed at producing our intended result, and sometimes we fail.
 That’s just a fact of life for everyone.

 The problem is, the reward for success is usually tangible while the value of failure can be much harder to appreciate.
 Life is about learning what works and what doesn’t.
 In the learning process, success and failure have equal value as long as we learn from them.
-Never link your personal worth to the results you produce.
+Never link your self worth to the results you produce.
 Your are a person, not an accomplishment.

 5. Fash or substance.
 This one seems obvious enough, and yet our culture often places greater value on flash.
-Never mistake looks, abilities, outrageous behavior or material wealth as a measure of self-worth.
+Never mistake looks, abilities, outrageous behavior or material wealth as a measure of self worth.
 Substance is the name of the game.
 No matter how nicely wrapped a package is, the important thing is what’s inside.

 The same is true of people, it’s what’s inside that counts.
 When we are true to our personal ethics, we have integrity.
 When we care about the welfare of others, we have compassion.
 When we give without expecting anything in return, we are generous.